 Bachelor of Arts Degree in History Requirements

 |College of Liberal Arts Academic Requirements||11|

 |Requirements for Major in History||36|

-1 Students must complete a minimum of four courses at the 400-level.
-At least one 300- or 400-level course must be on a topic in the following areas: Africa, Asia, Atlantic World, Latin America, or Middle East.
+1 Students must complete a minimum of three courses at the 400-level.
+At least one 300- or 400-level course must be on a topic in the following geographical regions: Africa, Asia, Atlantic World, Latin America, or Middle East.
 Up to two courses may be counted below the 300-level or from outside of the History department with department permission.

 Bachelor of Science (BS) History Degree Requirements

 (History Designation for the Illinois Social Sciences Teaching License)

 In order to teach the social sciences in middle school, junior high, and high school levels, the Department of History, in partnership with the School of Education, offers a Bachelor of Science degree in History Education.
 Along with this degree exists the possibility of obtaining Illinois licensure in social studies education with a designation in history.

 The goal of this program of study is to prepare prospective social science teachers for the role of leadership in guiding middle school, junior, and senior high school students to live as effective citizens in a democratic society.